digital-blueprint/greenlight-app/src/README.md

     <dbp-translated subscribe="lang">
       <div slot="de">
         <p>
           Hier können Sie das aktuell gültige Referenzticket zum Zweck der Kontrolle einsehen.
-Dieses Ticket berechtigt nicht zum Eintritt an die TU Graz.
+Dieses Ticket berechtigt nicht zum Eintritt an der Universität.
         </p>
       </div>
       <div slot="en">
         <p>
           Here you can view the currently valid reference ticket for the purpose of control.
-This ticket does not entitle you to enter the TU Graz.
+This ticket does not entitle you to enter the University.
         </p>
       </div>
     </dbp-translated>